MicrosoftDocs/defender-docs/defender-endpoint/device-control-overview.md

 - [Restrict USB devices and allow specific USB devices using ADMX templates in Intune](/mem/intune/configuration/administrative-templates-restrict-usb).

-### Controlling access to removable media with device control for Microsoft Defender for Endpoint
+### Controll access to removable media with device control for Microsoft Defender for Endpoint

 Device control for Defender for Endpoint provides finer grain access control to a subset of USB devices.
 Device control can only restrict access to Windows Portal Devices, Removable Media, CD/DVDs and Printers.